swimlane/swimlane-python/docs/index.rst

 ^^^^^^^^^^

 The Swimlane driver is versioned along with server, and will support all minor versions below installed version.
-The latest major release should always be installed matching the target server version.
+The latest major release should always be installed matching the target server major version.
+Patch versions can float between server and driver, and may not always match.

 Newer minor server releases will typically work as expected, but could have minor inconsistencies or missing features.
 A warning message will be logged when connecting to a newer minor server release than the current driver release, but